laravel/docs/validation.md

 <a name="specifying-values-in-language-files"></a>
 ### Specifying Values In Language Files

 Some of Laravel's built-in validation rule error messages contain a `:value` placeholder that is replaced with the current value of the request attribute.
 However, you may occasionally need the `:value` portion of your validation message to be replaced with a custom representation of the value.
-For example, consider the following rule that specifies that a credit card number is required if the `payment_type` has a value of `cc`:
+For example, consider the following rule which specifies that a credit card number is required if the `payment_type` has a value of `cc`:

     Validator::make($request->all(), [
         'credit_card_number' => 'required_if:payment_type,cc'